 Steam injection and extraction increased hugely in the early eighties in New Zealand.
 It became and has remained the staple of carpets maintenance in New Zealand and across Australia.
-Steam extraction has been proven to be unsurpassed in its ability to remove the majority of foreign soils hosted in carpets and fabrics.
-Stain removal is much more efficient with this method as the extraction process facilitates the use of a wider range of chemical formations.
+Steam extraction cleaning has been proven to be unsurpassed in its ability to remove the majority of foreign soils hosted in carpets and fabrics.
+Stain removal is much more efficient with this method as the extraction process facilitates the use of a wider range of chemical formulations.

 New Zealand carpets are unique in the sense we have a much larger proportion of wool carpets in residential and executive offices.
-Although many new synthetic carpets with attractive easy maintenance qualities have entered the market, many kiwis prefer the higher quality resilient natural woollen flooring at home.
+Although many new synthetic carpets with attractive easy maintenance qualities have entered the market, many kiwis prefer the higher quality resilient natural woolen flooring at home.

-Woollen carpets often have a dense pile which can host a lot of soils.
+Woolen carpets often have a dense pile which can host a lot of soils.
 The Steam extraction method is very well suited to emulsifying and flushing the soils out very effectively.

 This is a key reason Hot water extraction is still the dominant method here in New Zealand.